glitchdoescode/ai-interviewer/progress-report.md

    - ✅ Integrated evaluation into state management
    - ✅ Report generation with JSON and PDF support
    - ✅ Performance statistics and visualizations

+5. **Architecture Refactoring (Sprint 5)**
+   - ✅ Unified AIInterviewer class that encapsulates all components
+   - ✅ Simplified state management using MessagesState
+   - ✅ Streamlined workflow with simplified state transitions
+   - ✅ Consistent tool management and implementation
+   - ✅ Reorganized codebase with clear separation of concerns
+   - ✅ Improved testing approach for the new architecture

 ### Next Steps
 1. Implement asynchronous interview sessions